SkylineCommunications/dataminer-docs/connector-help/connector_help/International_Datacasting_Star3.md

 # International Datacasting Star3

 The International Datacasting Star3 is an integrated receiver/decoder device (IRD).
-This driver allows complete monitoring of such devices.
+This connector allows complete monitoring of such devices.

 ## About